dognotdog/open-product-manifesto/README.md

 A work-in-progress declaration of principles and properties that real and virtual goods should strive for.

 19th century technology resulted in the industrial revolution, the power of machines to substituting for the power of men and animals, resulting in the ability of manufacturing goods through mass production.
 Now, in the 21st century, information technology permeates society, giving each individual access to the combined knowledge of humanity.
-It is time to apply this knowledge and new technology to fix some of the intrinsic disadvantages of mass production.
+It is time to apply this knowledge and new technology to fix some of the intrinsic disadvantages of classical industrial mass production.

 Globalized mass production
- - is extremely cost driven
+ - is extremely cost driven;
-   - disproportionate focus on manufacturing cost vs. lifetime cost
+   - resulting in disproportionate focus on manufacturing cost vs. lifetime cost
-   - results in waste through incentive to manufacture single-use products
+   - which in turn results in waste through incentive to manufacture single-use products
- - hides non-economic manufacturing factors
+ - actively encourages hiding non-economic impacts,
-   - environmental impact
+   - environmental
    - working conditions
-   - political corruption
+   - corruption

 ## No Artificial Restrictions